topkecleon/telegram-bot-bash/README.txt

 *It's important to run your bot as a user, with almost no access rights.*

-All files your Bot write access to are in danger to be overwritten/deleted if your bot is hacked.
+All files your Bot have write access to are in danger to be overwritten/deleted if your bot is hacked.
 For the same reason ervery file your Bot can read is in danger of being disclosed.
 So please restict your Bots access rigths to the absolute minimum.

 *Never run your Bot as root, this is the most dangerous you can do!*
-Usually the user 'nobody' has almost no rigths on Unix/Linux systems.
+Usually the user 'nobody' has almost no rights on Unix/Linux systems.
 See Expert use on how to run your Bot as an other user.

 Secure your Bot installation